pmadruga/ml_project/report/report.md

 ## Data attributes analysis

-The data attributes analysis will be split into two main data sets: the first is a standardized data set comprised of the average daily values for Active Energy Burned (AEB), Exercise Time (ET), Stand Hours (SH), HRV, Step Count (SC), Flights Climbed (FC) and Meditation Time (MT); the second data set is the raw data set of the HRV (measured as SDNN), although with two added features.
+The data attributes analysis will be split into two main data sets: the first is a standardized data set comprised of the average daily values for Active Energy Burned (AEB), Exercise Time (ET), Stand Up (SU), HRV, Step Count (SC), Flights Climbed (FC) and Meditation Time (MT); the second data set is the raw data set of the HRV, although with two added features.
 Each feature of each of the data sets is explained below.

+There's one attribute that is transversal to both data sets: the HRV.
+This attribute is a continuous ratio, assuming that an HRV of 0 is an absence of measurement.
+A zero value refers to a really low HRV, thus indicating a level healthiness that is non-existent (in terms of the standard deviation of NN intervals, SDNN).
+It's measure in milliseconds (ms).

+The index of both data sets is a timestamp, commonly referred to as _creationDate_ (or just _timestamp_ in other cases).
+In the first data set, this refers to the measurements on all of the features.
+Because some features were not measured at the same time, some of the values had to be dropped.
+This is will be scrutinized later on in this work.
+In the second data set this refers to when the measurements of HRV where made.

+The following subchapters analyze each attribute of each data set.

 ### Data set I